IBM/number-crunching-python-tutorial/README.md

 This tutorial illustrates typical work-flows and tools in cloud computing, addressing key concepts and technologies.
-By the end of this tutorial everyone should be able to deploy a Python application to IBM Cloud and have some familiarity with
+By the end of this tutorial everyone should be able to deploy a Python application to the cloud and have some familiarity with

 * IBM Cloud